112677216-myseneca/OPS445GroupLab/README.md

 ## Closing Remarks

-After this iteration, we deemed the game complete and pushed the iteration 2 branch to the main branch for release.
+After this iteration, we concluded all issues were resolved and the game is complete.
+We have pushed the iteration 2 branch to the main branch for release.